hazelcast/hazelcast-simulator/README.md

 The ec2.identity file should contain your access key and the ec2.credential your secret key.

-After you have made the modifications, you need to set the executable flag on the run.sh:
+After you have made the modifications, you need to set the executable flag on the run.sh in the workdir directory:

 ```
 chmod +x run.sh